 - the preservation of the wines dedicated to long ageing

-The goal of the vinification manager is to realise original wines of character, to add value to the months of work spent in the vineyards and enhance the harvested grapes.
+The goal of the vinification manager is to realise original wines of character, in order to add value to the months of work spent among the vines and enhance the harvested grapes.

 Three ranges of typical wines are obtained this way: